About DeKalb County

 Elections & Voter Records

-Elections in DeKalb County, Tennessee are administered by the DeKalb County Election Commission, which oversees voter registration, polling place operations, absentee voting, and certification of election results.
-The Election Commission office is located at 1 Public Square, Smithville, TN 37166, and can be reached at (615) 597-5177.
-The commission's responsibilities include maintaining accurate voter rolls, recruiting and training poll workers, and ensuring compliance with Tennessee election laws.
+Elections in DeKalb County, Tennessee are administered by DeKalb County Election Commission, which oversees voter registration, polling place operations, absentee voting, and certification of election results.
+The Election Commission office is located at 1 Public Square, Smithville, TN 37166, and can be contacted through the office’s website.
+The commission's responsibilities include maintaining accurate voter rolls, recruiting and training poll workers, and following Tennessee election laws.

 • Tennessee law requires voters to register at least 30 days before an election to be eligible to vote in that election.

-• Absentee ballot applications can be requested from the DeKalb County Election Commission and must be submitted according to statutory deadlines—typically no later than seven days before the election.
+• Absentee ballot applications can be requested from DeKalb County Election Commission and must be submitted according to statutory deadlines, typically no later than seven days before the election.

 In the 2024 general election, DeKalb County, like much of rural Tennessee, experienced voter turnout in the range of 55-65%, reflecting strong civic engagement in presidential election years.
 The next major election is scheduled for November 3, 2026, and will include U.S. House of Representatives races, potential U.S.

 Senate races depending on the cycle, Tennessee state legislative seats, and county offices.
-Tennessee does not have universal mail-in voting, but absentee voting is available for voters who meet specific criteria, including those aged 60 or older, voters who will be outside the county during early voting and on Election Day, hospitalized or disabled voters, and certain other categories defined in TCA § 2-6-201.
-Tennessee offers robust early voting, typically beginning 20 days before an election and ending five days before Election Day, providing convenient in-person voting opportunities at designated sites.
+Tennessee does not have universal mail-in voting, but absentee voting is available for voters who meet specific criteria, including those aged 60 or older, voters who will be outside DeKalb County during early voting and on Election Day, hospitalized or disabled voters, and certain other categories defined in TCA § 2-6-201.
+Tennessee offers strong early voting, typically beginning 20 days before an election and ending five days before Election Day, providing convenient in-person voting opportunities at designated sites.

-The transparency of election processes in DeKalb County is supported by Tennessee's open records laws, public canvassing of results, and the ability of citizens and candidates to observe election proceedings, ensuring accountability and public confidence in the democratic process.
+The transparency of election processes in DeKalb County is supported by Tennessee's open records laws, public canvassing of results, and the ability of citizens and candidates to observe election proceedings, making sure of accountability and public confidence in the democratic process.

 Economy & Demographics

-DeKalb County, Tennessee's economy is characterized by a diverse mix of agriculture, manufacturing, small business enterprise, and tourism, reflecting the county's rural heritage and strategic location in the Upper Cumberland region.
+DeKalb County, Tennessee's economy is characterized by a diverse mix of agriculture, manufacturing, small business enterprise, and tourism, reflecting DeKalb County's rural heritage and strategic location in the Upper Cumberland region.
 Historically, agriculture has been the backbone of DeKalb County's economy, with family farms producing cattle, hay, corn, soybeans, and timber.
-The county's rolling hills and fertile valleys continue to support a robust agricultural sector, contributing significantly to local employment and tax revenue.
+DeKalb County's rolling hills and fertile valleys continue to support a strong agricultural sector, contributing significantly to local employment and tax revenue.

-• The median household income in DeKalb County is estimated at approximately $45,000 to $50,000, somewhat below the Tennessee state average, reflecting the county's rural character and cost of living.
+• The median household income in DeKalb County is estimated at approximately $45,000 to $50,000, somewhat below the Tennessee state average, reflecting DeKalb County's rural character and cost of living.

 Manufacturing has emerged as a major economic driver, with several industrial facilities located in and around Smithville.
 Notable employers include Keystone Automotive Operations, a distributor of automotive parts and accessories, and various small to mid-sized manufacturers producing goods ranging from automotive components to consumer products.
 Tourism and outdoor recreation represent growing sectors, driven by Center Hill Lake, Edgar Evins State Park, and the annual Smithville Fiddlers' Jamboree, which draws tens of thousands of visitors each July and generates substantial economic activity for local hotels, restaurants, and retailers.